-Christmas Recipes From Around The Globe - New York Family Magazine
+Christmas Recipes From Around the Globe

 Japan: Ika Yaki

 Embrace all things tentacled with this easy-to-make and delicious Ika Yaki recipe.
 Ika Yaki, or cooked squid, is a Japanese holiday dish that goes well with rice and a glass of sake.
-So, if you are in the mood for something more extraordinary and adventurous than turkey, then check out the recipe here!
+So, if you are in the mood for something more extraordinary and adventurous than turkey, learn more about Ika Yaki, here!

 -